quattor/quattor.github.com/_posts/2015-09-22-textrender-outside-metaconfig.md

 ### packaging
-In order to package the TT files as part of the component, a new build plugin needs to be added to the `pom.xml` under
+In order to package the TT files as part of the component, a 2 build plugins need to be added to the `pom.xml` under
 ```
   <build>
     <pluginManagement>
       <plugins>
 ```
-The configuration of the plugin is
+The configuration of the plugins is
 ```
 <plugin>
   <artifactId>maven-resources-plugin</artifactId>